 The Marineland Portrait looks to be a cool option, but not exactly what I was looking for.

 Another interesting option was the Fluval Edge.
-From an aesthetics perspective, this is the tank that caught my eye the most.
+From an aesthetic perspective, this is the tank that caught my eye the most.

 The beauty is clearly the focal point of a room.
 The filter is hidden away, and it comes with a bright 21 light LED.
 While the open-top design is part of the unique charm of the Fluval Edge, from an aesthetics perspective, the fact that it doesn’t have a lid did concern me, because I have had my fair share of carpet-surfing fish, over the years.